amirdy/Building-and-Training-a-DDPM-Model-from-Scratch/README.md

 <img src="assets/ddim_3.png" alt="Generated Sample" >
 <img src="assets/ddim_4.png" alt="Generated Sample" >

 > **Note**: Before generating samples, make sure you have a trained model checkpoint.
-The default path is set to "last_model.pth" in the generator.py script.
+The default path is set to "ckpt/last_model.pth" in the generator.py script.
 You can modify this path in the script if your checkpoint is stored elsewhere.

 ## Project Structure